sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 **Steps**

-1. In the AWS Management Console, navigate to the EC2 Console.
+1. On AWS, navigate to the EC2 Console.

 2. In the top right corner, select the region in which you want to launch Cloudbreak.